huggingface/blog/ml-web-games.md

 ### Model architecture

-We'll be finetuning [`apple/mobilevit-small`](https://huggingface.co/apple/mobilevit-small), a lightweight and mobile-friendly Vision Transformer.
+We'll be finetuning [`apple/mobilevit-small`](https://huggingface.co/apple/mobilevit-small), a lightweight and mobile-friendly Vision Transformer that has been pre-trained on [ImageNet-1k](https://huggingface.co/datasets/imagenet-1k).
 It has only 5.6M parameters (~20 MB file size), a perfect candidate for running in-browser!
 For more information, check out the [MobileViT](https://arxiv.org/abs/2110.02178) paper and the model architecture below.

 ![MobileViT archtecture](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ml-web-games/mobilevit.png)